Federal lawsuit accuses NY Knicks owner James Dolan, media mogul Harvey Weinstein of sexual assault

 “Mr. Weinstein vehemently denies these meritless allegations and looks forward to litigating these claims in a court of law where the truth will be revealed,” lawyer Jennifer Bonjean said in a statement.

-The Madison Square Garden organization, which did not respond to requests for comment Tuesday, has been the subject of multiple lawsuits under Dolan’s ownership — most notably when former team executive Anucha Browne Sanders alleged she was sexually harassed by former team president Isiah Thomas.
+The Madison Square Garden organization has been the subject of multiple lawsuits under Dolan’s ownership — most notably when former team executive Anucha Browne Sanders alleged she was sexually harassed by former team president Isiah Thomas.

-Dolan backed Thomas, who maintained his innocence and was never found personally liable, instead of trying to reach a settlement and Browne Sanders was awarded $11.6 million by a jury in 2007.
-Former NBA Commissioner David Stern called the decision to go through with the trial “not a model of intelligent management.”
+Dolan backed Thomas, who maintained his innocence and was never found personally liable.
+Browne Sanders was awarded $11.6 million by a jury in 2007.

-Former Knicks player Charles Oakley sued Dolan after he was forcibly arrested at a game in 2017, though a judge threw out the lawsuit three years later.

-More recently, an attorney who was a longtime Knicks ticket holder sued Madison Square Garden Entertainment when their firm’s tickets were revoked after they began representing a group that was suing MSG for violating New York’s Arts and Cultural Affairs Law.

 Mahoney reported from New York.
 Associated Press Sports Writer Beth Harris in Inglewood, California, contributed.